Vintage ABA Team Logos

 Rick Barry may have been the best forward in pro basketball.
 The 6-6 swingman averaged over 35 points per game in the 1967 NBA Finals before jumping to the ABA.
 At the time of his signing, Barry was the ABA premier talent, and the most well-recognized star in the league.
 Barry went down with an injury only 35 games into the 1969 season.
 Through that point of the season the forward was averaging 34 points, 9 rebound and 4 assists.

-Oakland made two key offseason additions in UNC products point guard Larry Brown and forward Doug Moe.
+Oakland made two key offseason additions in point guard Larry Brown and forward Doug Moe.
 The future hall of fame coach Larry Brown was a pass first point guard that led the ABA in assists at 7.1 per night.
 Tough nosed and hard working forward Moe averaged 19 points and 8 rebounds for the Oaks.

 Rick Barry and Warren Jabali of The Oakland Oaks